Manual

 Function: (log x y &key broadcast out)

-The first signature computes the natural logarithm of x
+The first signature computes the natural logarithm of x, while the second signature uses y

 In-place Operations

 All of the above have in-place equivalents obtained by appending a '!' to the function name.
-These do not require supplying the out
+These do not require supplying the out or broadcast argument.
+Instead, the first argument is treated as out and modified in-place; broadcast is taken as nil.

 CL-USER> (let ((a (numericals:rand 3 :type 'single-float)))